 The Company does not use hedge accounting.
 The only derivatives held where the risk is retained by the Company are options held for short periods of time as a result of policyholder surrenders of structured assets or options held to maturity where investment risk is marginal and is in line with the Company's risk appetite statement.
 In March 2013 the Company opted to hedge non linked OTC equity options through a covered call structure whereby the Company received upfront the present value of the future option coupons and transferred the right to receive the future coupon flows from the options with the new counterparty.
 Both the option held and the covered call liability are fully collateralized.
 The covered call asset and liability are reported net in the balance sheet as both the asset and liability are mutually dependent and will be realised and settled simultaneously.
 The Company also holds derivatives in respect of the Accumulator product.
 A key feature of the Accumulator product underwritten by the Company is a minimum guaranteed return to the shareholder.
 The Company mitigates the cost of these financial guarantees by operating a sophisticated hedging program whereby changes in the discounted value of the policyholders' option are offset by changes in the value of the hedge assets held.
-The amount of hedge assets held is adjusted regularly in line with changes in business volumes and with market movements.
+The amount of hedge assets held is adjusted regularly in line with changes in asset volumes, as the product is closed to new business, and with market movements.
 This process is known as dynamic hedging strategy.
-The Company's dynamic hedging strategy as approved by the Board and seeks to ensure that a position on fixed income and equity futures offsets a change in the "marked to market" value of the minimum guarantee benefits, as the equity markets fluctuate.
+The Company's dynamic hedging strategy is approved by the Board and seeks to ensure that a position on fixed income and equity futures offsets a change in the "marked to market" value of the minimum guarantee benefits, as the equity markets fluctuate.
 As the markets increase or decrease the change in the value of the guarantees is offset by a change in the value of the portfolio of hedge instruments.
-At policy inception the Company will set up the initial futures position as a hedge for the guarantee liability.
-As time passes, the number of contracts needed to hedge the exposure changes as the markets move and as premiums are received.